Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Map your backup plans for very important services.
 If your main software provider has problems, show your backup options.
 This planning reassures backers about business continuity.

-expert service firms should show their talent supply chain too.
+Expert service firms should show their talent supply chain too.
 How do you find and train new employees?
 This human resource flow is part of your overall supply chain visualization.
+Can you scale your team as fast as your customers?

 FAQs